 The Crucible is home to the PVP realm of Destiny 2.
-While many players love the game’s PVP, others despise it wholeheartedly.
-For those that love it, though, there’s little better than a well-crafted map designed specifically for PVP.
+You could certainly argue that Bungie focuses more on PvE than PvP, but there are tons of people who do play and love PvP.
+For those players, there’s little better than a well-crafted map designed with them in mind.
 In this article, we’ll look at all Crucible maps in Destiny 2 that are currently available and rank them from worst to best!

 What Makes a Good Crucible Map?

 There are three major aspects to consider when judging a PVP map: layout, balancing, and visual design.
 Layout is the structure of the map — whether it’s indoors or outdoors, if there are interactive or moving elements, and what the general feel is.
-Balancing refers to how well-balanced the map is for both causal and competitive PVP, including spawn points, capture zones, etc. Visual design is just how the map looks overall.
+Balancing refers to how well-balanced the map is for both causal and competitive PVP, including spawn points, capture zones, and having areas for different kinds of combat (close, long-range, etc.).
+Visual design is just how the map looks overall.

 A good Crucible map has all of these traits, and a bad one has none of them.
 Let’s see where each of the current Crucible maps line up!